 Working Papers

-• Algoritmic pricing and liquidity in securities marketswith Jean-Edouard Colliard and Stefano Lovo.
-October 2022.
+• Algorithmic pricing and liquidity in securities markets, with Jean-Edouard Colliard and Stefano Lovo.
+First Draft: October 2022.
+Latest draft: May 2025

-• The horizon of investors’ information and corporate investmentwith Olivier Dessaint and Laurent Frésard.
-November 2022.
+• The horizon of investors’ information and corporate investment, with Olivier Dessaint and Laurent Frésard.
+First Draft: October 2022.
+Under revision.

 • Latest draft (SRRN): here.